Table of Contents

 Many delivery management systems also provide access to shipping and delivery insights, so you can track shipping history, view estimated delivery dates, and even compare shipping methods based on customer preferences and delivery performance.

 With the right data at your fingertips, you have what you need to make informed decisions and make improvements to your shipping strategy.
+Coffee creamer brand Prymal, for instance, leverages the shipping data on ShipBob’s merchant dashboard to help her budget costs and manage her own warehouse operations.

 Reduced operational costs

 Delivery management aims to reduce shipping costs, so you can improve profit margins.

 There are many factors that influence shipping costs.
-For one, keeping an eye on different carrier options is important.

-How you fulfil orders can also impact shipping costs.
-For instance, you will want to make sure you avoid common packing mistakes that increase costs, like using too large of packaging (for a higher dimensional weight).
+Keeping an eye on different carrier options is important, as well as avoiding common packing mistakes that increase costs, like using too large of packaging (for a higher dimensional weight).

 Faster delivery options for customers